Recognizing Excellence in Records & Information Management

 My vision for the future is one of collaboration, cooperation, and greater public understanding.
 Let me offer this example as a parallel.
 Back at the start of the pandemic, when we were all banging pots and pans to thank hospital staff in the United States, Canada, or around the world, we were cheering everyone in the health care system: the network of service providers who work together to deliver health care to everyone in society.
 If something good can come from the Covid-19 crisis, is it greater public awareness of the weaknesses in health care systems around the world and the importance of supporting the work involved with keeping people alive, healthy, and safe for as long as possible.

-Like the health care system, records and archives management is part of a wider system – a network of organizations, people, activities, information, and resources that help sources of information and evidence alive, healthy, and safe for as long as possible.
-And that data-evidence ecosystem, as I call it, is in crisis.
+Like the health care system, records and archives management is part of a wider system – a network of organizations, people, activities, information, and resources that help keep sources of information and evidence alive, healthy, and safe for as long as possible.
+And that system is in crisis.
 We read about the crisis every day, with news of cyberattacks, privacy breaches, lost data, missing records, and whistleblowers’ accounts of the excessive power that private sector agencies and social media companies hold over our data – our evidence.
 Archivists will not fix this problem alone.
 Records managers will not fix it alone.
 The public will not fix it alone.
 We must work as a team.

 Success will come when we strengthen record-keeping laws and regulations, build ethical frameworks into the use of information technologies, and raise public understanding of the importance of evidence for accountability, identity, and memory.
 Success will come when people take their own documentary evidence seriously and support the work of professionals.